richafnu/Viva/Viva/insights/advanced/admin/import-org-data-azure.md

 * ``` “IsBootstrap”: ``` (line 3).
 Use “true” to indicate a full refresh and “false” to indicate an incremental refresh.

-* “Mapping”: If you use names other than what Viva Insights uses, change each column header name to match what you use in your source system.
+* "Mapping": If you use names other than what Viva Insights uses, change each column header name to match what you use in your source system.

 >[!IMPORTANT]
 > Remove any fields that aren’t present in your .csv file.

 **Mapping example**

-The following example represents one field you’ll find in the metadata.json file:
+The following example represents one field you'll find in the sample .json file:

 ```
 "PersonId": {